 Looking to learn which is the very best Assault Rifle in Call Of Duty: Warzone?
-We're not surprised: Assault Rifles are by far the most versatile and numerous weapons class in Call of Duty: Warzone.
+We're not surprised: Assault Rifles are by far the most versatile and numerous weapons class in Warzone.
 They are reliable, effective at any range, and the backbone of the vast majority of Warzone loadouts out there.

 Our guide to the best AR in Warzone will walk you through the stats and relative power of all the Assault Rifles in Warzone Season 6.
 Here’s all the assault rifles in Call Of Duty: Warzone, and how good each of them are in the current meta.

 Best Assault Rifle in Warzone

 The best Assault Rifle in Warzone Season 6 is the XM4.
 This all-rounder rifle has been in and out of the meta for months but is now solidly positioned at the very top.
 The XM4 is flexible, fairly easy to use, and utterly dominant in the hands of a practiced player.
 More on it and the rest of the top-tier rifles below.

 Here is our Warzone best Assault Rifle tier list:

 - AK-47 (Cold War)

 - FFAR 1